Bay, Laguna: History

 Just like the rest of the archipelago, the town of Bay has no record before the coming of Spaniards in the 18th century.
 Bay existed long before the coming of Spaniards.
 The Chinese must have come to the lakeshore towns to trade as early as the 9th century.
 The earliest account of Bay appeared in the conquest of island of Luzon published in April 20, 1572.
-It was described a great lake of fresh water, 12 league wide and very deep.
+It was described a great lake of fresh water, 12-league wide and very deep.
 The villages around the lake had about 25,000 inhabitants when Captain Juan de Salcedo arrived in the area.

 Bay is one of the oldest towns in Laguna province, and was the province's first capital.
 Its original territory covered the areas that are now known as Los Baños, Calauan, Alaminos and San Pablo (in addition to its current territory).
 The Spaniards pronounced the name of the town "Bah-ee" while the natives called it "Bah-eh."
 Either way, the similarity in spelling has led to the misconception that the town was named after Laguna de Bay.
 Instead, the Spaniards named the lake after this ancient Tagalog community.

 The "official" recorded history of Bay, may be gleaned from Gaspar de San Agustin's Conquestas de las Islas Filipinas of 1963 and Fr.
 Joaquin Martines de Zuniga's status of the Philippine Islands in 1800.
 Miguel Lopez de Legaspi, after establishing the city of Manila on June 24, 1571, ordered the exploration and pacification of the surrounding villages and settlements.
-Martin de Goiti led a contingent towards Pampanga while Juan de Salcedo Legaspi's 22-year-old grandson led a contingent up to the Pasig river towards the inter lands of Laguna de Bay.
+Martin de Goiti led a contingent towards Pampanga while Juan de Salcedo Legaspi's 22-year-old grandson led a contingent up to the Pasig River towards the inter lands of Laguna de Bay.

 With him was Fr.
 Alonzo Alvarado, an Augustinian who was very zealous in converting the natives.
-From Taytay and Cainta, Salcedo proceeded to Bay, Liliw, Nagcalan and Majayjay and to other towns where up-on Fr.
+From Taytay and Cainta in Manila, Salcedo proceeded to Bay, Liliw, Nagcarlan and Majayjay and to other towns where up-on Fr.
 Alvarado's intercession, the natives surrendered peacefully with Fray Diego de Espinar and 60 men.
 He followed the rugged trails of the mountainous village of Sampaloc towards the Bicol Region to look for gold which he found in the gold mines besides the Bicol River.